What is aqua yoga?

 Aqua yoga compared to other Aquatic Exercise

-For a full listing of the benefits of aqua yoga backed by yoga philosophy and western research, read my article on the Benefits of Aqua Yoga with 29 benefits.
+For a full listing of the benefits backed by yoga philosophy and western research, read my article on the Benefits of Aqua Yoga with 29 benefits.

 Aqua yoga compared to land yoga